dwave-examples/crop-rotation/README.md

 a simple penalty scheme for each constraint.
 That is, we will add a positive number (our penalty parameter, `gamma`) to the quadratic bias for every unique pairing of the variables that appear in each constraint's sum.

-## Generating problem instances

-To generate random problem instances for testing, type:

-    python problem_gen.py NROWS NCOLS

-where NROWS and NCOLS provide the dimensions of a 2D plot grid.
-Additional parameters are described by:

-    python problem_gen.py --help

-The random problem file will be written to stdout.

 ## References